The

 So in September I designed the calendar from my home here in Wexford.
 Once I had a draft produced, I decided to add another layer and pencil in various Irish folklore calendar dates.
 To be honest, I was tired of seeing dates on calendars and diaries that had no connection to me in Ireland.
 I also noticed many were designed and printed outside of Ireland and this was something that I addressed and deliberately got mine printed with Walsh Print in Kerry.

-So here we are, three years and three calendars later.
+So here we are, four years and five calendars later.
 The calendar has been a huge success and every year has been a sell-out.
 The operation is a very simple where I have my hand to everything from the taking the photos, to the design and then the distribution.
 This is all done from my home/studio here in rural Wexford and sales open in late October and finish up just before Christmas.

 90% of my sales come from online while I do have some bookshops around the country that stock them.
 I am too small of a producer to get them stocked nationwide and the time chasing and following up shops simply isn’t feasible.